Adam Beach

 Adam Beach (born November 11, 1972) is a Canadian actor.
-He is best known for his roles as Victor Joseph in Smoke Signals, Frank Fencepost in Dance Me Outside, Tommy on Walker, Texas Ranger, Kickin' Wing in Joe Dirt, U.S. Marine Corporal Ira Hayes in Flags of Our Fathers, Private Ben Yahzee in Windtalkers, Dr. Charles Eastman (Ohiyesa) in Bury My Heart at Wounded Knee, NYPD Detective Chester Lake in Law & Order: Special Victims Unit, and Officer Jim Chee in the film adaptations of Skinwalkers, Coyote Waits, and A Thief of Time.
-He starred in the Canadian 2012-2014 series Arctic Air, and played Slipknot in the 2016 film Suicide Squad.
+He is best known for his roles as Victor Joseph in Smoke Signals; Frank Fencepost in Dance Me Outside; Tommy on Walker, Texas Ranger; Kickin' Wing in Joe Dirt; US Marine Corporal Ira Hayes in Flags of Our Fathers; Private Ben Yahzee in Windtalkers; Dr. Charles Eastman (Ohiyesa) in Bury My Heart at Wounded Knee; NYPD Detective Chester Lake in Law & Order: Special Victims Unit; and Officer Jim Chee in the film adaptations of Skinwalkers, Coyote Waits and A Thief of Time.
+He starred in the Canadian 2012–2014 series Arctic Air and played Slipknot in the 2016 film Suicide Squad.
 He also performed as Squanto in Disney's historical drama film Squanto: A Warrior's Tale.
-Most recently he has starred in Hostiles (2017) as Black Hawk, and the Netflix original film Juanita (2019) as Jess Gardiner, and Edward Nappo in Jane Campion's The Power of the Dog.
+Most recently he has starred in Hostiles (2017) as Black Hawk and the Netflix original film Juanita (2019) as Jess Gardiner and Edward Nappo in Jane Campion's The Power of the Dog.

 Early life

 Adam Beach was born in Ashern, Manitoba.
 He is Saulteaux Anishinaabe and has some Icelandic roots through his great-grandmother.
 Beach spent his early years with his parents and two brothers on the Lake Manitoba/Dog Creek First Nation Reserve at Lake Manitoba.
 When Beach was eight years old, his mother, Sally Beach, eight months pregnant with a baby girl, was killed by a drunk driver.
 Eight weeks after his mother's death, the family discovered their father Dennis Beach had drowned near the community.
 It is unclear whether his death was an accident or suicide.

 Adam and his two brothers initially lived with their grandmother; he was with her from age 8 to 12.
 Five years after their parents' deaths, the three brothers were taken to Winnipeg to live with an aunt and paternal uncle: Agnes and Chris Beach (his father's brother).
 Adam refers to his Uncle Chris as "Dad".

 Beach attended a drama class at Gordon Bell High School.
-He began performing in local theatre productions, and eventually dropped out of school to take a lead role at the Manitoba Theatre for Young People.
+He began performing in local theatre productions and eventually dropped out of school to take a lead role at the Manitoba Theatre for Young People.